Effective Date: January 2, 2004

 RMCCRobert Yetter, PhD

-SOPP 8404: Refusal to File Procedures for Biologic License Applications Effective Date: August 27, 2007 SOPP 8101.1: Scheduling and Conduct of Regulatory Review Meetings with Sponsors and Applicants Interim Guidance, Applicability of User Fees to: 1) applications withdrawn before filing decision, or 2) applications the agency has refused to file and that are resubmitted or filed over protest(PDF - 108KB) Attachment F, July 12 1993
+SOPP 8404: Refusal to File Procedures for Biologics License Applications, New Drug Applications and Efficacy Supplements SOPP 8101.1: Scheduling and Conduct of Regulatory Review Meetings with Sponsors and Applicants Interim Guidance, Applicability of User Fees to: 1) applications withdrawn before filing decision, or 2) applications the agency has refused to file and that are resubmitted or filed over protest(PDF - 108KB) Attachment F, July 12 1993